 Compressed Files/drives You cannot erase files compressed at the file system level (file compression requires a file system that supports it such as NTFS).
 Files compressed with an external application, such as ZIP files, can naturally be erased.

-Encrypted Files You cannot erase files encrypted at the file system level (file compression requires a file system that supports it such as NTFS).
+Encrypted Files You cannot erase files encrypted at the file system level (file encryption requires a file system that supports it such as NTFS).
 Files encrypted with an external application, such as Pretty Good Privacy (PGP) or AxCrypt, can however be erased.
 As the data is already stored in unreadable format, erasing is not required, but usually increases security (prevents recovery if the key is compromised, for example)

 Encrypted Drives You may wish to erase the free space of encrypted drives (such as that of TrueCrypt) for the same reasons as those in Encrypted Files.
 This will work however as the encryption is transparent to Eraser.